 There are many benefits to inclusion and many reasons to do it.
 Children with disabilities achieve better life outcomes when they are included, regardless of the type of disability.
 Children without disabilities often have better developmental and social outcomes.
 They also have more positive attitudes about their peers with disabilities.
 Inclusion in the classroom sets the stage for a lifetime of community living, as the documentary film Including Samuel shows.

-We know full inclusion can work for all types of disabilities and at every stage of a child’s development – from early childhood all the way to the college years.
-And the good news is that the majority of students with disabilities spend most of their time in the regular classroom.
-However, there is still work to be done: Children with autism, intellectual disabilities, multiple disabilities, and deaf-blindness are more likely to spend most of their school day in separate classrooms, and only 45% of 3-5-year-olds with disabilities are learning alongside their peers without disabilities.
+Full inclusion can work for all types of disabilities and at every stage of a child’s development — from early childhood to college.
+And the good news is that most students with disabilities spend most of their time in the regular classroom.
+However, there is still work to be done.
+Autistic children, deaf-blind children, and children with intellectual disabilities or multiple disabilities are more likely to spend most of their school day in separate classrooms, and only 45% of 3-to-5-year-olds with disabilities are learning alongside their peers without disabilities.

-Preschool children with disabilities (ages 3 – 5) have difficulty accessing early childhood special education services in inclusive settings.
-In 2019, more than half (55%) of preschool children with disabilities received early childhood special education services in settings separate from their peers without disabilities.
-Data trends over the past three decades indicate that the percentage of preschool children with disabilities who receive early childhood special education services in general early childhood programs has remained largely unchanged.
+Preschool children with disabilities (ages 3-5) have difficulty accessing early childhood special education services in inclusive settings.
+In 2019, 55% of preschool children with disabilities received special education services in settings separate from their peers without disabilities.
+Data trends over the past three decades indicate that the percentage of preschool children with disabilities who receive special education services in general early childhood programs has remained largely unchanged.

 Many children are referred to separate settings, such as special education preschool classrooms, as a first resort.
 This may be especially true for children with more significant disabilities, despite evidence that inclusion is beneficial to children across ability levels.